jamesWalker55/qmul-final-project-report/src/report.md

 ## Background

 Computer users interact with digital files on a daily basis.
 This includes storing files, organising files, and retrieving files.
+The act of managing files and retrieving information is fundamental and necessary for general computer usage and many computer-based knowledge work.
+With modern systems and increased computer usage, the number of digital files on a user's system has increased significantly [@dinneen2020ubiquitous].

-This is known as Personal Information Management (PIM).
-PIM is concerned with the management of digital files on the computer.
+This is related to the field of Personal Information Management (PIM).
+PIM is concerned with the management of digital files on the computer, and how people store, organise, and retrieve information to complete tasks.
+The increasing number of digital files on computer systems has made it more important than ever to investigate effective methods of managing digital files.

 The directory tree structure is the de facto standard for data storage.
-Since its usage in early operating systems such as the OS/360 by IBM, most operating systems nowadays such as Microsoft Windows, macOS and Linux distributions use directory trees as the data storage method.
+Since its usage in early operating systems such as the OS/360 by IBM, most operating systems nowadays including Microsoft Windows, macOS and Linux distributions use directory trees as the data storage method.
 In such a system, filenames are used to uniquely identify files, and files can be placed within directories or folders.

-The most common way of organising data is through the directory tree structure.
+The most common way of storing data on a computer is by using a directory tree structure.
 Organising files in a directory tree is analogous to sorting paper documents in real life - users can organise files by placing them into folders and further subfolders.
-While this is an intuitive way of organising files due to its similarities to real-life organisation, it is not an effective way of organising and recalling files.
+While this is an intuitive way of organising files due to its similarities to real-life organisation, it is not an efficient way of organising and recalling files.

-[@singhal2001modern]

-[@dinneen2020ubiquitous]
+Storage of files using a directory tree is trivial, since users can store files anywhere they wish.
+The main challenge arises when the user has a large amount of files, it can become difficult to organise and retrieve them.
+Users have to spend time to search through folders and subfolders, looking for the file they want.
+This makes file management a time-consuming task.

 ## Problem Statement